-In addition to the retainers and fees noted above, non-employee directors are reimbursed for out-of-town travel and other reasonable out-of-pocket expenses related to attendance at Board and committee meetings.
+In addition to the retainers and fees noted above, non-employee directors are reimbursed for out-of-town travel and other reasonable out-ofpocket expenses related to attendance at Board and committee meetings.

 Under the terms and conditions of the Cohu 2005 Equity Incentive Plan (the "2005 Plan"), members of the Board may make an annual irrevocable election to defer receipt of all or a portion of their cash-based non-employee director fees (including, as applicable, any annual retainer fee, committee fee and any other compensation payable with respect to their service as a member of the Board).
-In the event that a director makes such an election, Cohu will grant deferred stock units ("DSUs") in lieu of cash, with an initial value equal to the deferred cash, which will be settled at a future date through the issuance of Cohu common stock upon the first to occur of cessation of service as a director for any reason, a change in control of Cohu or a future date selected at the time of deferral.
-Mr. Bilodeau elected to defer 100% of his 2021 cash-based non-employee director fees.
+In the event that a director makes such an election, Cohu will grant deferred stock units ("DSUs") in lieu of cash, with an initial value equal to the deferred cash, which will be settled at a future date through the issuance of Cohu common stock upon the first to occur of cessation of service as a director for any reason, a change in control of Cohu or a future date selected by the director at the time of deferral.
+Messrs.
+Bilodeau and Caggia elected to defer 100% of their 2023 cash-based non-employee director fees.